 The law does not set a guideline for exactly how much in damages a seaman should receive for physical or psychological suffering.
 Each case is treated individually, and damages are considered and awarded depending on the particular details.

 Lost Wages Claims

-A claim for lost wages can be very important to any injured seaman.
-If you are unable to work because of your injury, you can seek damages for the earnings you lose as a result.
+If you cannot work because of your injury, you can seek damages for the earnings you lose as a result.
 Claims can be made to receive pay for present lost wages, reduced future earning capacity, and benefits like 401k contributions, pensions, and accumulated vacation time.

 Medical Costs Claims

-Injured seamen may have extensive medical bills as a result of a maritime accident and this is another type of claim that can be made according to the Jones Act.
-If you are injured you can claim the present expenses, but also anticipated future medical expenses that may be needed as a result of the injury.
-Claims may include transportation costs for receiving treatment, rehabilitation, surgery, occupational therapy, physical therapy, mental health care, and any equipment needed because of the injury.
+Injured seamen may have extensive medical bills due to a maritime accident, and this is another type of claim that can be made according to the Jones Act.
+If you are injured, you can claim current expenses and anticipated future medical expenses that may be needed due to the injury.
+Claims may include transportation costs for treatment, rehabilitation, surgery, occupational therapy, physical therapy, mental health care, and any equipment needed because of the injury.

 Punitive Damages Claims